© 2019 All rights Reserved.

 Lease benefits continue when once in a productive Kansas region we have multiple leases.
 Advantage to hunters is choice from day to day of where to deer hunt.
 Each hunter may have stands on several leases watching weather and rut for where to be any given day.

 Hunting buddies of less than three in most cases will be able to hunt from one vehicle even if hunting two different lease spots.
 Groups larger than four should probably consider two vehicles.
-Two vehicles are not required by lease location not being in proximity well enough for four hunters.
-Reality is hunters will never agree on one spot.

 Late January during, height of Kansas winter.
 Limited snow.
 Large body bucks making racks look smaller than they score.
 Our camera surveys seem to show a majority of good bucks die of old age.